inpercima/swaaplate-hw/php-npm-api-htaccess/client/README.md

 cp src/environments/environment.ts src/environments/environment.prod.ts
 ```

-Update these files for your environment.
-Change for prodMode the option `production` to `true` and for mockMode the option `api` to `http://localhost:3000/`.
-Note: These files will not be under version control and listed in .gitignore.
+**Note**: These files will not be under version control and listed in .gitignore.

 ## Usage